-- In the EC2 console, select the instance, click Actions, and then click Connect. - In the Console Connect dialog box, click Retrieve Password (it will take a few minutes after the instance is launched before the password is available). - 3.
+- 1. In the Amazon EC2 console, select the instance, and then click Connect. - In the Connect To Your Instance dialog box, click Get Password (it will take a few minutes after the instance is launched before the password is available). - 3.
 Click Browse and navigate to the private key file you created when you launched the instance.
-Select the file and click OK to copy the entire contents of the file into the Private Key contents box. - Click Decrypt Password.
-The console displays the default administrator password for the instance in the Console Connect dialog box, replacing the link to Retrieve Password shown previously with the actual password. - 5.
+Select the file and click Open to copy the entire contents of the file into contents box. - Click Decrypt Password.
+The console displays the default administrator password for the instance in the Connect To Your Instance dialog box, replacing the link to Get Password shown previously with the actual password. - 5.
 Record the default administrator password, or copy it to the clipboard.
-You need this password to connect to the instance. - Click Download shortcut file.
+You need this password to connect to the instance. - Click Download Remote Desktop File.
 Your browser prompts you to either open or save the .rdp file.
 Either option is fine.
-When you have finished, you can click Close to dismiss the Console Connect dialog box. - 7.
+When you have finished, you can click Close to dismiss the Connect To Your Instance dialog box. - 7.
 If you opened the .rdp file, you'll see the Remote Desktop Connection dialog box.
 If you saved the .rdp file, navigate to your downloads directory, and double-click the .rdp file to display the dialog box.
 You may get a warning that the publisher of the remote connection is unknown.
 Click Connect to connect to your instance.
 You may get a warning that the security certificate could not be authenticated.
 Click Yes to continue. - 8.
-Log in to the instance as prompted, using Administrator as the user name and the default administrator password that you recorded or copied in step 7.
+Log in to the instance as prompted, using Administrator as the user name and the default administrator password that you recorded or copied previously.
+If the user name includes a domain (domain\Administrator), delete the text before Administrator.

-We recommend that you do the following:
+After you connect, we recommend that you do the following: